hackolade/fetch/README.md

 - it returns the native [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) in a browser, as well as in a Electron `renderer` process
 - it returns [net.fetch](https://www.electronjs.org/docs/latest/api/net#netfetchinput-init) in the Electron `main` and `utility` processes

+This library also provides extensions to modular SDK's that allow setting a custom HTTP client:

+- it provides a custom `HttpHandler` for the aws-sdk (see example [here](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/node-registering-certs.html))

 ## Release process

 1. Open a pull request to bump the semantic `version` in [package.json](./package.json).